 Understanding Risk Stratification, Comorbidities, and the Future of Healthcare

-As value-based care delivery models—like accountable care organizations (ACOs)—enter the mainstream of healthcare, managing population health and risk stratification becomes more important than ever.
-Healthcare organizations working to change their cost structure and improve outcomes must design interventions that target high-risk, high-cost patients who need to be managed carefully and proactively.
+As value-based care delivery models—like accountable care organizations (ACOs)—enter the healthcare mainstream, managing population health and risk stratification is more important than ever.
+Healthcare organizations working to change their cost structure and improve outcomes must design interventions that target high-risk, high-cost patients who need to be carefully and proactively managed.

 Risk Management in Healthcare Begins with Stratification

 The foundational step of targeting these high-risk patients is, of course, to identify them.
 For example, ACOs have to be able to pinpoint which heart failure patients are at high risk for readmission.
 Armed with this knowledge, clinicians can schedule follow-up appointments and ensure those patients understand their medications and other aspects of the care plan.
 Likewise, ACOs must be able to identify patients with a rising risk index that could be triggered by sudden weight gains or hemoglobin A1c values that are trending upward.

 The process of separating patient populations into high-risk, low-risk, and the ever-important rising-risk groups is called risk stratification.
 Having a platform to stratify patients according to risk is key to the success of any population health management initiative.